top of page

 • Synthesis of novel metal-organic frameworks and coordination polymers

-Sustainable Eco-Catalysis and Nanomaterials Laboratory (SENS LAB)
+Sustainable Eco-Catalysis and Nanomaterials Laboratory (SENs LAB)

 Department of Chemistry, Gyeongsang National University